Judaai (1997 film): Soundtrack

 The album was composed by the duo Nadeem-Shravan and lyrics were penned by Sameer.
 The whole album attained tremendous popularity.
 The film's soundtrack album sold two million units, making it one of the year's top ten best-selling Bollywood soundtrack albums.

 The film's biggest hit song was "Judaai Judaai", also known as "Mujhe Ek Pal Chain Na Aaye".
 It was copied from "Sanu Ek Pal Chain Na Aave" by Pakistani Qawwali singer Nusrat Fateh Ali Khan.
 "Meri Zindagi Ek Pyaas" is a copy of "Meri Zindagi Tera Pyar" - an iconic collaboration of Noor Jehan and Nusrat Fateh Ali Khan, penned by Khwaja Parvez.

 The song "Pyaar Pyaar Karte Karte" features a sample from the Scatman John track "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)".

 Track listings

+Reception

+A critic from New Straits Times wrote that the film was "delightful" because of "its elements of comedy and drama, as a well as a good moral lesson to boot".